What are the beautiful, crescent-shaped shadows that occur during an eclipse?

 SALT LAKE CITY (ABC4) — Beautiful, crescent-shaped shadows can be seen during an eclipse — what are they?

-As a solar eclipse draws near, you can see little crescent shadows start to appear.
+When a solar eclipse appears, you can see little crescent shadows start to appear.

 According to the American Astronomical Society, as the Sun becomes a thin crescent in appearance, shadows become much sharper and more detailed.
 “Look at your own shadow — notice how you can see the shadows of individual hairs on your head or arms,” the organization said.